MrBocch/YouTube_to_MP3/README.md

 ![Showcase of app](screenShot.png)

 ## TODO

-* fix the double clicking download issue
+- fix the double clicking download issue
-* have music save into any folder of chosing
+- have music save into any folder of chosing
-* create portable executables for other os
+- create portable executables for other os
-* say when complete download